zerc/mongo-python-driver/doc/faq.rst

     client = MongoClient(host, port, waitQueueTimeoutMS=100)

-A thread that waits more than 100ms (in this example) for a socket raises :exc:`~pymongo.errors.ConnectionFailure`.
+A thread that waits more than 100ms (in this example) for a socket raises `.ConnectionFailure`.
 Use this option if it is more important to bound the duration of operations during a load spike than it is to complete every operation.

-When :meth:`~pymongo.mongo_client.MongoClient.close` is called by any thread, all sockets are closed.
+When `.MongoClient.close` is called by any thread, all sockets are closed.

 Does PyMongo support Python 3?
 ------------------------------